-G.Bissau warns AIDS patients without treatment since coupNovember 21st, 2012 in HIV & AIDS /
+G.Bissau warns AIDS patients without treatment since coupNovember 21, 2012 in Medicine & Health / HIV & AIDS

 HIV-positive people in Guinea Bissau have been without access to treatment since the Global Fund to fight AIDS suspended funding over an April military coup, the west African nation's AIDS boss said Wednesday.